Symplectic Isospectral Runge--Kutta Methods as Lie group methods: Numerical tests

+for $S_i$ a basis of the $n$-dimensional irreducible unitary representation of the Lie algebra $\mathfrak{so}(3)$.
+For details on Zeitlin's model and matrix hydrodynamics, we refer to the publications~\cite{MoVi2024,MoVi2026b}.

-In the last section, we compare the performances of symplectic Runge--Kutta methods applied to \eqref{eq:hamilton_ql} and \eqref{eq:Q_dynamics_ql} and the isospectral symplectic Runge--Kutta methods applied to \eqref{eq:isospectral_ql}.
-We consider the Euler--Zeitlin equations defined in \cite{Ze2004}, which is an isospectral flow on $\mathfrak{su}(N)$, arising in the semidiscretization of the 2D Euler equations on a 2-sphere.
-In Table~1, we show the run time of $5$ physical seconds of simulation of the Euler--Zeitlin equations run in MATLAB, obtained by specifying the three different schemes of the previous section for the Gauss methods of $s$ intermediate stages, for $s=1,2,3$ (hence of order $2,4,6$), for $N=17, 33, 65, 129$.
-For each $N$, the first line represents the Gauss methods applied to \eqref{eq:hamilton_ql}, the second line to \eqref{eq:Q_dynamics_ql} and the third line the corresponding isospectral integrators to \eqref{eq:isospectral_ql}.
+In Table~1, we show the run time of $5$ seconds of simulation of the Euler--Zeitlin equations run in MATLAB, obtained by specifying the three different schemes of the previous section for the Gauss methods with $s$ intermediate stages, for $s=1,2,3$ (hence of order $2,4,6$), for $n=17, 33, 65, 129$.
+For each $n$, the first line represents the Gauss methods applied to equation \eqref{eq:hamilton_ql}, the second line to equation \eqref{eq:Q_dynamics_ql} and the third line the corresponding ISOSYRK method~\eqref{eq:isosyrk} applied to equation \eqref{eq:isospectral_ql}.
 In the numerical simulations, we use the convention of \cite{MoVi2024} for the Euler--Zeitlin equations.
-We set the initial value $W_0\in\mathfrak{su}(N)$, activating only the modes $T^N_{lm}$, for $l\leq 4$ with the same values for each $N$, and such that the spectral norm $\|W_0\|\leq 1$.
-We set the time step equal to $h=0.1$ and the tolerance of for the fixed-point iteration, needed to solve the implicit equations of the intermediate stages, to $10^{-13}$.
-In the case of the midpoint method ($s=1$), the most efficient scheme is the isospectral one.\footnote{The same conclusion applied for the symplectic DIRK defined in \cite{DaSLes2022}, as they are just composition of isospectral midpoint methods.} However, for $s\geq 2$ the Gauss method applied to \eqref{eq:Q_dynamics_ql} outperforms the other two, with the isospectral one becoming really poor for large $N$ and $s\geq 3$.
+We set the initial value $W_0\in\mathfrak{su}(n)$, activating only the modes $T^N_{lm}$, for $l\leq 4$ with the same values for each $N$, and such that the spectral norm $\|W_0\|=1$.
+We set the time step equal to $h=0.1$ and the tolerance of the fixed-point iteration, needed to solve the implicit equations at the intermediate stages, to $10^{-13}$.

+In the case of the midpoint method ($s=1$), the most efficient scheme is the isospectral one.\footnote{The same conclusion applies to the isospectral symplectic DIRK defined in \cite{DaSLes2022}, as they are just compositions of isospectral midpoint methods.} However, for $s\geq 2$ the Gauss method applied to equation \eqref{eq:Q_dynamics_ql} outperforms the other two, with the isospectral one becoming really poor for large $n$ and $s\geq 3$.